AUSTRALIAN INSTITUTE

 Our aim is to facilitate an inclusive Meeting that encourages the free exchange of ideas and welcomes all voices in a respectful atmosphere.
 We invite participation from people of all races, ethnicities, genders, religions, nationalities, ages, sexual orientations and abilities.

-For the 46th Annual Condensed Matter and Materials Meeting 2024, we will set clearly articulated goals for diversity, which will be shared on this page.
+For the 48th Annual Condensed Matter and Materials Meeting 2026, and the 6th Asia-Pacific Conference on Condensed Matter Physics 2026, we will set clearly articulated goals for diversity, which will be shared on this page.

 Official Diversity and Equity Statement